Adult social care privacy notice

 The information we keep helps us to decide how we can support you.
 We need to keep it so that we can work with you to plan your social care support.

-Keeping information is necessary so that we can comply with legal obligations placed upon us and for the purposes of the provision of social care and the management of health or social care systems and services on the basis of UK law that is the Care Act 2014, Mental Health Act 1983 and Mental Capacity Act 2005.
+Keeping information is necessary so that we can comply with legal obligations placed upon us and for the purposes of the provision of social care and the management of health or social care systems and services on the basis of UK law i.e the Care Act 2014, Mental Health Act 1983 and Mental Capacity Act 2005, Housing Grants, Construction and Regeneration Act 1996.

 Who can see my information?

-We let staff from a number of different parts of the Council use the information if they need it to do their jobs and the law allows them to, this includes adults social workers, finance, complaints and information governance team, contracts and commissioning, legal services, housing and the Emergency Duty Team.
+We let staff from a number of different parts of the Council use the information if they need it to do their jobs and the law allows them to, this includes adults social workers, finance, complaints and information governance team, contracts and commissioning, legal services and the Emergency Duty Team and Public Health.

-We may also need to share your information with partner agencies including TEWV NHS Trust, CDDFT the Police and service providers including residential and nursing care providers, domiciliary care providers, other private sector providers, day opportunity providers, reablement and rehabilitation providers, voluntary sector providers, direct payment providers, Durham and Darlington Home Improvement Services and other organisations who may support with assessment, personal assistants or as part of a statutory return.
+We may also need to share your information with partner agencies including TEWV NHS Trust, CDDFT the Police and service providers including residential and nursing care providers, domiciliary care providers, other private sector providers, day opportunity providers, reablement and rehabilitation providers, voluntary sector providers, direct payment providers, personal assistants, Durham County Council Home Improvement Agency (HIA)or as part of a statutory return.

 How do you store the information you keep about me?